 During the admission and enrollment process, each applicant is given the opportunity to meet with a staff member of the School's Financial Aid Office.
-The staff member can provide all of the necessary application forms and information necessary to apply for the available sources of grant, loan and federal work study assistance programs available to the school's students and their parents.
+The staff member can provide all of the necessary application forms and information necessary to apply for the available sources of grant and loan programs available to the school's students and their parents.
 After the student completes the FAFSA, the school receives the results of the FAFSA and the staff member reviews the applicants prior financial aid history.
 The staff member will then develop an estimated financial aid award package for the applicant or current student.
-This package of estimated financial aid will outline a plan for each applicant and will contain a combination of grant and "self help" sources available to pay the applicant's Cost of Attendance1.
-"Self Help" includes loans, federal work study employment and student tuition payments options.
+This package of estimated financial aid will outline a plan for each applicant and will contain a combination of grant and "self-help" sources available to pay the applicant's Cost of Attendance1.
+"Self Help" includes loans, and student tuition payments options.
 Student are generally scheduled for a minimum of two separate appointments with the Financial Aid Office staff to complete the financial aid application and award acceptance process.
-Parents of dependent students may also need to actively participate in the financial aid application process.
+Parents of dependent students may also need to actively participate in the financial aid application process in terms of completing the FAFSA and matters related to PLUS loan application and approval process.